SaudAltamimi/xml_scraping_script/README.md

 # xml_parsing_script
+this python script was created to automate the documentation process of Tableau dashboards and workbooks calculations by parsing their xml files.

 **Libraries needed:**

-- pip install pandas
+- pandas
-- pip install beautifulsoup4
+- beautifulsoup4
-- pip install argparse
+- argparse

 ## How to run?